Search Results

 This search resulted in an exact match as well, but of the second type.
 The search term does not exist in any of the user’s owners, but it did meet the pattern criteria for a Host Indicator.

-Figure 3 shows the results of a search for bad guy.
+Figure 3 shows the results of a search for royal ransomware group.

 Graphical user interface, application Description automatically generated